Hossin476/ft_transcendence.github.io/README.md

 Got ideas?
 Found a bug?
 Want to contribute?
 We're all ears!
 Check out our [issues page](https://github.com/yourusername/ft_transcendence/issues) and let's make magic happen! ✨

+## Problems to Fix

+Here are some known issues that need to be addressed:

+- [ ] chat section protection when no user selected
+- [ ] real-time messages counter not working
+- [ ] long message error